Montana of 300 – Slaughterhouse

-It was another one of those nights after the yelling had finally stopped.
-She had just gotten ready and was standing in the hallway on her phone.
+It was another one of those nights after the yelling had stopped.
+She stood in the hallway on her phone.
 I was crying, latched on to her leg, and begging her to stay.

-Her hand covered the bottom part of the phone as she glared down at me.
+She covered the bottom of the phone and glared down at me.
 “Quit being such a little faggot.”
-She said as she shook her leg free.
+Then shook her leg free of me.